Ben Drowned: Moon Children

-Two days after BEN's escape from the cartridge, a cult calling themselves the Moon Children reveal their existence to the world.
-An unnamed follower of Jadusable's story discovers a cipher on his YouTube channel that eventually leads them to the cult's official website, youshouldnthavedonethat.net, in which three moderators discuss the upcoming "ascension" of one of their members.
-A post by a fourth user and the website's administrator, named DROWNED (supposedly Mr. D), appears to speak directly to the follower through the avatar of a man wearing a gas mask.
-By exploring the various links, the follower discovers various details about the cult, including that the original Ben was apparently a member who had been sacrificed alongside several other individuals under the pretense of achieving ascension, that another member named Alex had recently betrayed them, and that they have their own prophecy of end times revolving around the Moon destroying the Earth (à la Majora's Mask), provided to them by their deceased prophet Kelbris in 1998.
-Kelbris, who similarly died under uncertain circumstances, is now seen within the cult as evidence of his own, successful 'ascension'.
-The next day, the users are able to contact the moderator "Rodney R" Ifrit, revealed to be "Matt Hubris", who answers several questions before disappearing, including referencing his siblings as Rosa and Ben; the original 'Ben' is confirmed as a member of the Moon Children who was sacrificed on April 23, 2002, via drowning, his body ascending to become the central home of 'BEN' in place of all other ascended members.
-Coinciding with the end of a countdown on a hidden page, a video of the Song of Time is uploaded as a video response to one of Jadusable's videos.
-Shortly afterward, their website collapses.
+Two days after BEN escapes from the cartridge a cult calling themselves the Moon Children is discovered.
+A reader discovered a cipher on Jadusable's YouTube channel that eventually led them to a private website, youshouldnthavedonethat.net, in which three moderators discuss the upcoming "ascension" of one of their members.
+A post by the website's administrator, using the moniker DROWNED, appears to speak directly to the readers telling them that their intrusion has been discovered.
+By exploring the various links, readers were able to discover various details about the cult's background and were able to start contextualizing the prior arc.
+In life, the original Ben from the Haunted Cartridge was a member of the Moon Children who had been sacrificed alongside several other individuals under the pretense of achieving ascension.
+The cult's ideology seemed to congregate around a prophecy of end times in which the Moon destroys the Earth.
+This doctrine was provided to them by their deceased prophet Kelbris, who died under questionable circumstances, and is now seen within the cult as evidence of his own, successful 'ascension'.
+As the three day cycle progressed, readers were able to contact a moderator going by the moniker Ifrit, who answered several questions before disappearing and confirming that the original 'Ben' was sacrificed on April 23, 2002.
+As the third day began the website showed apparent signs of glitching and collapsing, with links that previously worked being broken or leading to nonsensical places and the chatter between the Moon Children growing more manic.
+To try and give themselves more time to uncover the mystery surrounding the cult, a reader uploaded a YouTube response video playing the Song of Time - a song in Majora's Mask that could send Link back three days.
+Shortly after the video was published, youshouldnthavedonethat.net went offline.